adeelejaz33/Muhammad-Adeel-Ejaz/README.md

 📌 Passionate about turning data into meaningful insights<br>
 📌 Experienced in Excel, SQL, Python, SSIS, SSAS, SSRS, Looker, LookML and Power BI for data analysis and visualization<br>
 📌 Currently enhancing my skills in Python, Machine Learning, Deep Learning and Generative AI <br>
-📌 Goal: To build end-to-end data-driven solutions that can impact the businesses in a very different format<br>
+📌 Goal: To build end-to-end data-driven solutions that can impact businesses in a very different format<br>
 📌 Fun fact: I love combining creativity with data storytelling!
 </p>